 Neil Milligan was appointed to this position in 2011.
 His experiences as an education leader have covered the diversity of the State ranging from the challenges of the Ngaanyatjarra Lands to the complexities of the growing southwest.

-Ken Perris was appointed to this position in 2013.
-He has more than 30 years’ experience with the Department in teaching and leadership positions in rural, remote and metropolitan schools.
+Milton Butcher is currently acting is this position, commencing in February 2017.
+He has more than 30 years' experience with the Department in teaching and leadership positions in both regional and metropolitan secondary schools.

 Alison Ramm - Regional Executive Director, Wheatbelt

 Alison Ramm was appointed to this position in 2016.
 Prior to this she held leadership positions that helped shape and implement significant reforms in school staffing, school funding and resourcing, and school empowerment and autonomy.

 She has also had teaching and leadership experience in metropolitan and country schools.

 Greg Robson was appointed to this position in 2011.
 Prior to this he was Professor and Head of the School of Education at Edith Cowan University for four years.

 He has extensive experience as a teacher, researcher and curriculum consultant, and has held senior education leadership positions in Western Australia and South Australia.